limansky/sbt-git-flow-version/README.md

 Requirements
 ------------

-Java 8 and sbt 0.13.5+ or 1.x.
+Java 8 and sbt 1.x.
 This plugin depends on sbt-git.

+  Note: if you are still using sbt 0.13.5+, you can use `sbt-git-flow-version` 0.3 or eariler.

 Installation
 ------------